OsmosysSoftware/osm-transcript-summarizer/apps/api/docs/block-diagram.md

 **Components and Functionalities**

 1. **User/PWA**
-    - This component is responsible for making the request to the transcript summarization API with a .vtt file uploaded by user.
+    - This component is responsible for making the request to the transcript summarization API with a .vtt file uploaded by the user.

 ### **2\.
 GraphQL API**